 This article engages with the parts of us that might feel stuck.
 By understanding and cultivating a state of being called ‘The little Professor’ we can spark a wellspring of change and curiosity to our lives.
 Reading this article might answer two questions:

 What is the Little Professor, and do you have one?

 How can Little Professor help with thinking, feeling and acting better?

 Part of the content in therapy can be helping a client to reform outdated or limiting beliefs about themselves and the world.
 Such beliefs can effectively hold a person back from living life in the way they desire.
-A common example is the belief that depression is caused by chemical imbalances in the brain.
-Despite this being a popular belief, even after 40+ years of research, there has been no reliable evidence that points supports the idea.
-It can be a rude and uncomfortable awakening for a mental health professional to overtly challenge such a belief.
+For example, a common example is the belief that depression is caused by chemical imbalances in the brain.
+Client's are often surprised to hear that even after 40+ years of research, there has been no consistent evidence that supports the theory.
+Being challenged about the beliefs we hold can be uncomfortable.

-How can we engage in examining our beliefs about ourselves and the world in a way that is gentle and non-confrontational?
+How can we engage in examining our beliefs in a way that is gentle and non-confrontational?

 Here is where I ask for the help and service of my Little Professor!
 The Little Professor denotes a pattern of thoughts and behaviours that lie within the structural ego state model in Transactional Analysis.

 Let’s think of the child from roughly 6 months old to 3-4 years, who is in the early stages of developing their self awareness and recognising their position and impact on the world.
 In attempts to make sense of the strange world, toddlers conjure wildly creative interpretations of phenomena.
 For example, the moon is flying.
 This pattern recognition and meaning making later becomes a vital source of information for survival and the child grows into independence and adulthood.